Couples Therapy and Marriage Counselling

 How The Gottman Method Helps in Couples Therapy

 Melody uses the Gottman method of couples counselling.
-What is the Gottman method?
-Developed by John and Julie Schwartz Gottman, the method relies on 40 years of scientific research about what causes the success and failure of marriages and uses this to deliver effective counselling to couples in need.
-The Gottman’s research concluded that relationships last when couples become better friends, learn to manage conflict, and create ways to support each other’s hopes and dreams.
+What is the Gottman Method?
+Developed by John and Julie Schwartz Gottman, the technique relies on 40 years of scientific research about what causes the success and failure of marriages and uses this to deliver effective counselling to couples in need.
+Gottman’s research concluded that relationships last when couples become better friends.
+They also need to learn to manage conflict and create ways to support each other’s hopes and dreams.
 The method teaches couples how to create the seven components of healthy relationships.

 What couples will learn in therapy

 1. How to understand your partner’s inner psychology.
 Are you aware of the history, worries, stresses, joys, and hopes that your partner is experiencing?
-This is called the Love Map.
+It is called the Love Map.

 3. How to state your needs, and become aware of attempts to create a connection, and respond when they feel misunderstood.
 Gottman believes that turning towards each other and focusing on small, everyday moments are the building blocks of any relationship.

 4. How to maintain a positive perception of your partner, including problem-solving and repairing communication that has gone wrong.
 All marriages need these repair-attempt skills to survive and thrive.

 5. How to manage conflict.
 Conflict is natural in every relationship and has functional and positive aspects.
 But couples sometimes struggle with managing this conflict, including managing both physiology and psychology to deal with recurring problems (the ones that never go away) and solvable issues (the ones that will).
 Couples will also learn how to keep conflict discussions calm and break through the gridlock to resolve conflict when they feel stuck.